BrunoKreiner/mggtracker/docs/DEVELOPMENT_PROGRESS.md

 - **Complete documentation** for setup, development, and deployment

 ## Next Immediate Steps
+1. **Deploy using split-project approach**: Create separate Vercel projects for frontend and backend
-1. Add "Delete Exercise" and "Delete Set" in Active Workout UI and test end-to-end.
+2. Add "Delete Exercise" and "Delete Set" in Active Workout UI and test end-to-end.
-2. Remove the `difficulty` column from the backend database (migration) and clean API responses.
+3. Remove the `difficulty` column from the backend database (migration) and clean API responses.
-3. Seed the database using the Free Exercise DB importer (one-time per environment).
+4. Seed the database using the Free Exercise DB importer (one-time per environment).
-4. Add a rest timer between sets and support set types (warmup, dropset, superset).
+5. Add a rest timer between sets and support set types (warmup, dropset, superset).

 ## How to Get Started